philbudne/spipatjs/README.md

 ### notany(SSF)

-Where S is a String, Set, or Function returning a String or Set, matches a single character that is not one of the characters.
+Where S is a String, cset, or Function returning a String or cset, matches a single character that is not one of the characters.
 Fails if the current character is one of the given set of characters.